Law of Independent Assortment

 Independent Assortment Examples

-Gregor Mandel carried out several experiments over pea plants. as a result, he was able to identify the way by which the units of heredity work, which are now known as genes after the discovery of DNA and genetic information.
+Gregor Mandel carried out several experiments on pea plants. as a result, he was able to identify the way by which the units of heredity work, which are now known as genes after the discovery of DNA and genetic information.

 How does independent assortment occur?
 Independent assortment occurs spontaneously when alleles of at least two genes are assorted independently into gametes.
 Consequently, the allele inherited by one gamete does not affect the allele inherited by other gametes.